 Once you’ve got the lay of the land and you’ve checked your state laws on hunting and deer feeding, it’s time to find the best spots for your deer feeders and stands.
 We all know hunting ain’t easy.
 This is why many hunters use feeders to draw deer into a clearing.
 Feeding deer can also help maintain does and fawns during the off season.
 Be sure to look into the specifics of deer feeding in your state.
 Once you’ve found the best spot for your deer feeders, it’s time the optimum location for your hunting stand or blind.
 Make sure you know where the feed is dispensing from your automatic deer feeders, as you don’t want anything blocking your field of view from your stand.

-In order to keep up with the deer, you gotta stay in shape and practice with your weapon of choice.
+In order to keep up very active deer, you gotta stay in shape and practice with your weapon of choice.
 Get some exercise in before hunting season, you’ll thank yourself later when you’ve snagged your prized buck.
 Also, if you haven’t done so already, practice shooting with your weapon.
 Whether a rifle or crossbow, you need to get some practice in, so you can maintain steady aim and a precise mark.

 If you’re following the above rules, you should be on your way to a successful deer season; but if you want a sure bet you can also set up game cameras and decoys.
 Game cameras help hunters observe the behavior and paths that the deer naturally take on their land.
 Game cameras can also help you find the absolute best spots to set up your deer feeder and stand.
 You could also try to fool deer with decoys.
 Deer are more likely to come out and gather where other deer are.
 For this reason, having decoy deer can be beneficial for a hunter who’s having a little trouble coaxing deer in.